threlte/threlte/apps/docs/src/routes/core-transition/index.md

 ## Using Trait Components

 Threlte's way of composing functionality with _trait components_ works very well in harmony with the new components `<T>` and `<Three>`.
 Be aware that these new components are supposed to be as thin of a layer as possible and do not provide event handling or viewport awareness by default.
-It can easily composed in though:
+It can easily be composed in though:

 ```svelte
 <T.Mesh let:ref>